-Article 17 also states that you must have a data retention policy (an erasure policy) and that it must be included in your recruitment data privacy statement.
+Article 17 also states that you must have a data retention policy (an erasure policy) and that it must be included in your recruitment data privacy notice.

-Today account administrators can delete candidate profiles in JobScore.
+Account administrators can delete candidate profiles upon request in JobScore.
 So, if you receive an erasure request, visit the candidate’s profile and click on the “x” button in the upper right hand corner of the page and all information about the candidate will be purged from JobScore.

 Data Retention Policy

-Your Recruitment Data Privacy Statement must document your data retention policy, but the GDPR does not define specific guidelines.
+Your recruitment data privacy notice must document your data retention policy, but the GDPR does not define specific guidelines.
 The only guidance afforded is that personal data should be stored “no longer than is necessary for the purposes for which the personal data are processed.”

 At JobScore we believe that collecting personal data for hiring is a “legitimate interest” (see consent, below) and personal data is incredibly useful and should be preserved.
 The purpose of the JobScore system is not just to collect applicants and select someone to hire… we also analyze and report on recruiting data to help your company get better at hiring.

-We recommend that your data retention policy be to never delete personal data about candidates.
+We recommend that your data retention policy be to keep candidate information file for many years (a long time).
 Here are few examples of why:

 - Name and contact information: It is commonplace in recruitment to reconsider and re-interview candidates for newly opened positions.
 Simply, just because someone wasn’t good for one role doesn’t mean they won’t be great for a different role in the future.
-If a person’s name and contact information are erased, how would you find them and contact them again?
+If a person’s name and contact information are erased, how would you find them and contact them again about another job?

-Hence, we not only recommend having a data policy where personal data is not deleted as it ages, but that you state in your uses of data that:
+Hence, we not only recommend having a data policy where personal data is kept for a long time, but that you state in your uses of data that:

 - Data will be used to create talent profiles